Nice & Slow: Music video

 The music video for the song was directed by Hype Williams and shot in Paris in February 1998.
 Kimora Lee Simmons plays Usher's love interest.
-The video opens with the caption "4:00 pm Paris" as Usher gets out of an aeroplane.
+The video opens with the caption "4:00 pm Paris" as Usher gets out of an airplane.
 He is shown shirtless in a hotel room having a telephone conversation with his love interest, consisting of the song's spoken intro.
-Usher and Simmons prepare for their date, and meet each other before sightseeing around Paris in a convertible.
+Usher and Simmons prepare for their date and meet each other before sightseeing around Paris in a convertible.
 Interspersed are low-angle shots of Usher dancing on a sidewalk.
-As the day becomes night, Usher is seen wearing sunglasses playing a guitar and dancing shirtless in front of the Eiffel Tower.
+As the day becomes night, Usher is seen wearing sunglasses playing the guitar and dancing shirtless in front of the Eiffel Tower.
 Usher and Simmons drive across a bridge, and midway they are confronted by several gangsters, who kidnap and cage Simmons and beat Usher.
-Usher appeals to police, who are apparently of no help, and proceeds to locate the gangsters' lair himself.
+Usher appeals to the police, who are apparently of no help, and proceeds to locate the gangsters' lair himself.
 He offers a briefcase to the gangsters, which explodes after being opened and a grenade starts to blow.
 Usher and the gangsters then engage in hand-to-hand combat.
-Usher and Simmons are together rides escape away on a motorbike as the windows of building behind them explosion.
-They are then seen relaxing on a sofa in triumphant, before she saw a computer is zoomed in on, which features the song's title written over and over on a word processor.
+Usher and Simmons are together riding escape away on a motorbike as the windows of the building behind them explode.
+They are then seen relaxing on a sofa in triumphant before she saw a computer zoomed in, which features the song's title written over and over on a word processor.
+The music video on YouTube has received over 80 million views as of May 2024.